logo phplogo phpmin

 New Jersey's New Gambling Law

-In February 2013 the new bill was approved and signed into law, and New Jersey became the second state after Delaware to make online gambling legal.
+In February 2013, the new bill was approved and signed into law, and New Jersey became the second state after Delaware to legalize online gambling.

-New Jersey’s new gambling law allowed online casino gambling for a ten-year trial period, and it set a 15% tax rate on online casino revenue.
+New Jersey's new gambling law allowed online casino gambling for a ten-year trial period, setting a 15% tax rate on online casino revenue.
 The first online gambling sites opened that November.

 Massive Profits

-At the time the law to legalize online gambling passed, officials estimated the new industry would provide a casino with additional annual revenue of up to $400 million per year.
+When the law to legalize online gambling passed, officials estimated that the new industry would provide a casino with additional annual revenue of up to $400 million.

-Within the first month of legal online gambling, the five existing license holders made just under a million dollars in revenue and generated just under $150,000 for the state in taxation.
+Within the first month of legal online gambling, the five existing license holders generated just under $1 million in revenue and just under $150,000 in taxation for the state.

-Within five years, there were twelve online casino brands offering customers in New Jersey hundreds of options for online gambling, with a wide variety of available games.
+Within five years, twelve online casino brands offered customers in New Jersey hundreds of options for online gambling and a wide variety of games.

-It was estimated that in that time New Jersey gained more than $100 million in tax revenue from its new online gambling industry.
+At the time, it was estimated that New Jersey gained more than $100 million in tax revenue from its new online gambling industry.

-By 2017, revenue from online casinos exceeded that of some of the physical casinos in Atlantic City, with monthly gains well into the millions of dollars.
+By 2017, revenue from online casinos exceeded that of some physical casinos in Atlantic City, with monthly gains well into the millions of dollars.

 Passing a Billion Dollars in Revenue

-In October 2018, New Jersey’s two dozen online gambling sites saw their largest month yet, making nearly $27 million in revenue in that month alone, generating more than $4 million in taxes for the state.
+In October 2018, New Jersey's two dozen online gambling sites saw their largest month, making nearly $27 million in revenue alone, generating more than $4 million in taxes for the state.

-The year-to-date revenue by that October was edging up towards $250 million, and the overall revenue in the state hit the billion-dollar mark in December.
+By that October, the year-to-date revenue was edging up towards $250 million, and the overall revenue in the state hit the billion-dollar mark in December.

 FAQ: Insights into New Jersey's Online Gambling Legalization